AnErrupTion/Better-xNet/README.md

-* PL: C#
-* Version .NET: 4.8

-Better-xNet - a fork of original xNet library, which includes all of these fixes & more :
+Better-xNet - a fork of original xNet C# library, which includes all of these fixes & more :
 - Removed Chain proxy support
 - Fixed Issue #54 (view issue on original xNet repository).
 - Removed Opera Mini user agent.